chaos-mesh/website/versioned_docs/version-2.0.5/offline-installation.md

 :::note

-If you are trying to install Chaos Mesh on Kubernetes 1.15(or lower version), you need to manually install CRD first by `kubectl create -f manifests/crd-v1beta1.yaml`.
-For the detail: see [FAQ](./faqs.md#q-failed-to-install-chaos-mesh-with-message-no-matches-for-kind-customresourcedefinition-in-version-apiextensionsk8siov1).
+When installing Chaos Mesh on Kubernetes v1.15(or an earlier version), you need to manually install CRD first by using `kubectl create -f manifests/crd-v1beta1.yaml`.
+For more information, see [FAQ](./faqs.md#q-failed-to-install-chaos-mesh-with-message-no-matches-for-kind-customresourcedefinition-in-version-apiextensionsk8siov1).

 :::